shaunikm/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 ### Made by Shaunik Musukula

-Simply rock paper scissors program created using Python and the Turtle module.
+Rock Paper Scissors program created using Python and the Turtle module.